CYINT/cyint-aws-ml-ops-tools/README.md

 ## Deploy to pypi

-Increment the version number `setup.py`.
+Increment the version number `pyproject.toml`.

 Tag the release.